 - computer-assisted design (CAD) experience

 - digital fabrication (computer-aided design and manufacture of products using 3D printing or machining)

 - model making

 - (09) 529 1713 - firstname.lastname@example.org - www.dinz.org.nz

 What are the chances of getting a job?

 Opportunities for industrial designers growing slowly

-Despite the increase of in-house product design among small-to-medium businesses and manufacturers, such as Fisher & Paykel Healthcare and Howard Wright (medical bed designer and manufacturer), industrial design is still a relatively small occupation.
+Despite the increase of in-house product design among small-to-medium businesses and manufacturers, industrial design is still a relatively small occupation.

 In addition, competition for industrial designer roles is high.